5 Facebook for Business Features You Aren't Using, But Need To Be

-As a small business or startup, I’m going to take a wild guess that you already have a Facebook business page.
-This is the most common social media platform that businesses use, and for good reason.
-As of early 2017, Facebook has 1.86 billion users worldwide, up 17% from 2016.
-That’s a lot of potential eyeballs for your page, and that includes people of every age and demographic.
+As a small business or startup, I’m going to take a wild guess that you already have a Facebook business page facebook users.
+As of June 2019, Facebook has 2.375 billion users worldwide, with over 1 billion of them being mobile-only users.
+That’s an enormous potential audience for your page, and that includes people of every age and demographic.

 Generally, your Facebook business page is a means to an end.
 What I mean by that is that you eventually want your page visitors to check out your website, contact you or purchase an online product.
 Facebook has made this easy for businesses, with a prominent call-to-action button right underneath your banner image.
 To set it up, all you have to do is click “Create Call-to-Action” and choose the one that’s right for you (Shop Now, Contact Us, Learn More, etc.).